 - Shared Value proposes that companies can improve their longrun position by looking for sustainable competitive advantages, including methods of engaging stakeholders on social issues.

 - The Socially Innovative Investing Model addresses transparency and data manipulation by relying predominantly on third-party verified data.
 The quality of the data and the proprietary weighting of the model form the central value proposition of the strategy.

 Interpretation of social metrics is extremely subjective.

-- In our model, 46 independent data points divided into 32 criteria are collected and scored, and compared with their peers, sector by sector.
+- In our model, hundreds of independent data points divided into over 30 criteria are collected and scored, and compared with their peers, sector by sector.

 - Our model to determine each company's composite social innovation score is applied uniformly.
 Companies must meet a minimum rated score, regardless of their sector.

 - The S2I methodology was designed both to identify long-term value creators and to mitigate risk.

 - When SRI strategies underperform, usually they do so because of poor portfolio construction, not social screening.
 To address this shortcoming, we:

 - Utilize U.S. Trust® thought leadership for sector overweights and underweights.

 - Require positive ratings from non-SRI analysts on each eligible security.